-We encourage you to talk with an adviser prior to submitting an application.
+We encourage you to talk with an advisor prior to submitting an application.
 They can help you decide how the ACL program might fit with your background, professional goals, and schedule.

 The following items are required for admission:

-- bachelor's degree from an accredited post-secondary US institution or its foreign equivalent
+- a bachelor's degree from an accredited post-secondary US institution or its foreign equivalent.

 The GRE (Graduate Record Examination) is not required.